The Ding-Frenkel Isomorphism Theorem for two-parameter quantum affine algebra $U_{r,s}\mathcal(\widehat{\mathfrak{so}_{2n+1}})$: Introduction

 and the morphism $\Phi_{r,s}$ can be specialized to the finite case established in the first step.
-These two observations allow us to establish the isomorphism $\Phi_{r, s}$ in Theorem \ref{thm affine iso}, which specializes to the one-parameter isomorphism $\Phi_q$ previously established by Jing-Liu-Molev \cite{JingLM SIGMA 2020}.
-Thus we obtain an algebraic method to prove the famous Ding-Frenkel Isomorphism Theorem.
+These two observations allow us to successfully prove the nested mutual theorem between the Drinfeld and the $RLL$ realizations to ensure the bijectivity of $\Phi_{r,s}$ in Theorem \ref{thm affine iso}.
+In fact, this isomorphism can be specialized into the one-parameter isomorphism $\Phi_q$ previously established by Jing-Liu-Molev \cite{JingLM SIGMA 2020}, via the modulus of hyperbolic loci $rs=1$ and $\omega_i\omega'_i=1$ for $0\leq i\leq n$.
+Indeed, our isomorphism $\Phi_{r,s}$ can be viewed as a lift of the one-parameter case $\Phi_q$.
+For our two-parameter isomorphism $\Phi_{r,s}$, the surjectivity relies on the characterization of $\text{Ker}\,\pi'$.
+The proof of injectivity is more subtle.
+Appealing to the Beck inverse isomorphism in the two-parameter setting